taoensso/carmine/README.md

  )
 ```

-So the entire API consists of 3 fns: `worker`, `ensure`, and `dirty`.
+So the entire API consists of 3 fns: `worker`, `ensure-ks`, and `dirty`.
 See their docstrings for more info.

 ## Performance